singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 ### High Bias
 - Occurs when relationships are missed.
 - Low bias is desired
+- Happens when we do not generalize the training data enough

 ### Learning rate
 - Increasing the learning rate = Fast learning (at the risk of possibly missing the absolute optimal solution)